 Summers are getting hotter, waters are rising, and landfills are crowding.
 The state of climate change and plastic pollution can no longer be ignored, and the personal care industry is a huge part of it.

-With all the single-use packaging that a perfect beauty routine can generate (it’s estimated over 120 billion units of beauty packaging are produced annually, and most are not recyclable), buyers are looking to beauty and personal care brands to create impact.
+With all the single-use packaging that a perfect beauty routine can generate, buyers are looking to beauty and personal care brands to create impact.
 So, when brands tell us they’re doing all they can to help the environment, it’s a reason to get excited.
 After all, they probably know what they’re talking about, right?

 Many brands are doing good things, and we shouldn’t undermine that.
 Others, though, may be making “green” claims that are vague, misleading, or ineffective at actually making an authentic difference in protecting our beautiful planet.